MazamaScience/ASIC-2024/R_Packages/README.md

 # Workshop Preparation

-As with any hands-on workshop, advanced preparation by individuals will allow us to quickly dive into data analysis. **Attendees are encouraged to install the required packages and data files _before_ the workshop begins.**
+As with any hands-on workshop, advanced preparation by individuals will allow us to quickly dive into data analysis. **Attendees are strongly encouraged to install the required packages and data files _before_ the workshop begins.**

 Please ensure that the following software and data files have been installed on your laptop in advance of the workshop: